joecooper98/liics/README.md

 The files MUST have the same ordering of atoms.

-Before we linearly interpolate, we must first check that the definitions of the geometries are the same, using vimdiff for example.
+Therefore create one gzmat file, and then then run ./liicinputgenerator.py, which will lead you through the generation of a gzmat file using the same definitions of internal coordinates for a different geometry.

-If not, then run ./liicinputgenerator.py, which will lead you through the generation of a gzmat file using the same definitions of internal coordinates.
+This file will be called endfile, because I have't yet updated my code haha.

 Then run ./liic.py, which should create a list of output files in .xyz and .gzmat format.